 For many women, this double-standard is infuriating and insulting … creating a mountain of resentment, feeling of unworthiness, panic, or the idea that there’s something you’re doing wrong because you’re still single.
 And this type of conditioning has gone on for years.

 Decades ago, the ability of a woman to support herself was greatly hindered by the mere fact that she could not obtain the wealth of her male counterpart.
-That led women to look at marriage not as an indulgence, but a necessity.
+That led women to look at marriage not as an indulgence, but as a necessity.
 It wasn’t just about happiness, it was about survival.

 Then, everything started to change.

 According to The Atlantic, the 1980s were less about leg warmers and more about women’s growth in the workforce and academia.
 (Case in point, in 1985, half of the college graduates were women.)

 Today, a western woman’s life can come with wealth and success if she wants it (man sold separately), yet many women still find themselves panicking at the thought of having dinner for one.